Aiven-Open/klaw-docs/docs/HowTo/schemas/Promote-a-schema.md

 This involves submitting a promotion request that your teammates can review and either approve or decline.

-You can see all created schema environments in the same **Topic Overview -\> Schemas** tab where you can initiate schema promotion.
+You can see all created schema environments in the same **Topic overview -\> Schemas** tab where you can initiate schema promotion.

 To promote a schema to a higher environment, follow these steps: